 Dr. Scott’s Tip: Do not underestimate the importance of self-care.
 Self-care includes adequate hydration, rest, and diet.

 The flu is a force to be reckoned with and it can sneak up on you unsuspectingly.
 It is important to do your part in protecting yourself, your loved ones, and those who can’t protect themselves.
-No Cost Flu Shots are being offered at your local ClearChoiceMD Urgent Care center for the entire month of October, no appointment necessary – just walk in!
+No-Cost Flu Shots are offered at ClearChoiceMD Urgent Care during the month of October, no appointment necessary – just walk in!